mahdiwf/forecastIDX/README.md

 IDX close price - six months forecast
 ![image](https://github.com/mahdiwf/forecastIDX/assets/163992115/29c8047f-21de-4cb1-9792-5a62c920c5d8)

-Based on this forecast, the earlier part of 2023 will be neither bullish nor bearish.
-It will be in the sideways trading range between 6500 to 7000.
+Based on this forecast, the earlier part of 2023 will be slightly bearish.
+It will be in the trading range between 6500 to 7000.
 Let's confirm with the actual.

 IDX close price - six months actual vs forecast
 ![image](https://github.com/mahdiwf/forecastIDX/assets/163992115/4e8315d8-3208-4180-b455-359c8252dc79)

-Even though they are not very close, it confirms that in the first semester of 2023, the IDX/JKSE will be in sideways/swing in the range of 6500 to 7000.<be>
+Even though they are not very close, it confirms that in the first semester of 2023, the IDX/JKSE will be slightly down in the range of 6500 to 7000.<be>
 In the future, to improve the performance, I will add more predictors/technical indicators.

 Reference:<br>